 INTRODUCTION

-This policy outlines the school/academy’s use of CCTV monitoring and vehicle tracking.
-It explains the purpose of CCTV monitoring in school / academy buildings and vehicles and outlines when and where it takes place and describes how the information can be used.
+This policy outlines the school use of CCTV monitoring.
+It explains the purpose of CCTV monitoring in school buildings and outlines when and where it takes place and describes how the information can be used.

 WHO IS INCLUDED IN THESE ARRANGEMENTS?